 Mike joined Watsi on February 12th, 2015.
-Five years ago, Mike became the 906th member to automatically support a new Watsi patient every month.
-Since then, 5,544 more people have become monthly donors!
-Mike's most recent donation traveled 8,200 miles to support Sarah, a maize farmer from Uganda, to fund a hysterectomy.
+Six years ago, Mike joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mike's most recent donation traveled 8,500 miles to support Martha, a farmer and mother from Kenya, to fund breast cancer treatment.

 Mike has funded healthcare for 79 patients in 11 countries.